-The other information comprises the information to be included the Company's annual corporate governance report which are expected to be made available to us after the date of this report.
+The Board of Directors is responsible for the other information.
+The other information comprises the information to be included the Company's annual corporate governance report which is expected to be made available to us after the date of this report.
 The Statement and our limited assurance report thereon will be included in the corporate governance report.
 When we read the corporate governance report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to the Board of Directors.